brown-ccv/ccv-website-content/services/file-storage-and-transfer/brown-storage.md

 ---

 Several services at Brown allow you to share and store files.
-These different storage services each have their own relative benefits and features.
+These different storage services each have their own relative benefits and features (Click on 'Arrow Bullets' for more information).
 You can explore the differences with our comparison tool using the link below.

 <details>
     <summary>Campus File Storage Non-replicated / Research Services</summary>